fredrikaverpil/tree-sitter-godoc/README.md

 ## Usage with godoc.nvim

 This parser is designed to work with [godoc.nvim](https://github.com/fredrikaverpil/godoc.nvim).
-The plugin automatically uses treesitter if the parser is installed, otherwise falls back to Vim syntax highlighting.
+The plugin automatically uses treesitter injections when this parser is installed.

-**Example**: With tree-sitter-godoc installed:
+**What you get**:

-- Section headers (`FUNCTIONS`, `TYPES`) are highlighted
+- Section headers (`FUNCTIONS`, `TYPES`, etc.) are highlighted
-- Go function signatures get full Go syntax highlighting (keywords, types, punctuation)
+- Function signatures get full Go syntax highlighting
-- Type definitions with structs get proper Go syntax highlighting
+- Type definitions (including struct/interface bodies) get Go syntax highlighting
-- Code examples (indented blocks) get Go syntax highlighting
+- Variable and constant declarations get Go syntax highlighting
+- **Multi-line blocks** (`const ( ... )`, `var ( ... )`, `type Name struct { ... }`) have Go syntax highlighting applied to their contents
 - Prose descriptions remain clean and unhighlighted for readability

 ## Queries